idiede/PolarizedLadder/PLGame/README copy.txt

 For Windows

-c: cd <path-name-to-directory PLGame>
+c: cd <path-name-to-directory>
 run
 c:\javac -g *.java
-c:\java  Main
+c:\java  PLGame

-This will launch the game
+This will lauch the game

 If at any time you want to recompile with a clean build run: